Associative algebraic approach to logarithmic CFT in the bulk: the continuum limit of the gl(1|1) periodic spin chain, Howe duality and the interchiral algebra: A reminder of the algebraic aspects in the closed case

+where $N=2L$, $\Xodd{j}$ is the one-dimensional (with $S^z=j$) and $\Xodd{L}$ is the two-dimensional simple $\centJTL$-modules (the representation theory of the centralizer $\centJTL$ is described in~\cite[Sec.~3]{GRS2}), and $\APrTL{L}$ is the one-dimensional $\JTL{2L}$-module with the action of $u^2=(-1)^{L-1}\one$.
 For any sector with non-zero $j=S^z$, the subquotient structure for $\APrTL{j}$ is given in Fig.~\ref{FF-JTL-mod}, on the right, while the tower for $\APrTL{0}$ is presented on the left.
 All the towers are ended by the pair of simple subquotients $(\TLX_L)$.
 We note that the two simple subquotients at each level of the ladders are isomorphic.
 The Hamiltonian $H$ from~\eqref{hamil-def} acts by Jordan blocks of rank $2$ on each pair of isomorphic simple subquotients with one at the top (having only outgoing arrows) and the second subquotient in the socle of the module (having only ingoing arrows).
 The Jordan block structure is due to presence of zero fermionic modes in the Hamiltonian as it is observed in~\cite{GRS1}, see also Sec.~\ref{sec:ham-spec}.

 We note that the $\JTL{N}$-modules $\APrTL{j}$ in Fig.~\ref{JTL-Uqodd-bimod} are drawn in opposite direction `from bottom to top' comparing to diagrams in Fig.~\ref{FF-JTL-mod}, in order to the space of ground states to be in the bottom of the diagram.